Paolo Roversi

 PR

 The studio is my world.
-It is where I can isolate the subject, where silence exists because when we’re outside there is nothing but noise and movement.
-Inside, here, there is quietness, which is my sanctuary.
-It’s incredible because the person is able to enter that silence with me, and together we build the image from there.
+It is where I can isolate the subject, where silence exists—because outside there is only noise and movement.
+Inside, there is quiet, which is my sanctuary.
+It’s incredible, because the person is able to enter that silence with me, and together we build the image from there.
 I work better in my studio than anywhere else.

 EO

 That makes sense.
-It feels like the studio isn’t just a space, but a world you’ve built with your own logic.
+It feels like the studio isn’t just a space, but a world you’ve built with its own logic.

 PR